 CS123, Intro to AI

-IntroductionWhat's Happening this WeekMarvin Minsky, ANNs and the MIT AI LabFrank Rosenblatt and the PerceptronAI winterGeoffrey Hinton makes ANNs Cool AgainIBM Watson becomes a Jeopardy ChampionSiri, Alexa and Google AssistantFei Fei Lee and ImageNetYann LeCun and Convolutional Neural Networks (CNNs) Ian Goodfellow and Genertive Adversarial Networks (GANs)Reference
+IntroductionMarvin Minsky, ANNs and the MIT AI LabFrank Rosenblatt and the PerceptronAI winterGeoffrey Hinton makes ANNs Cool AgainIBM Watson becomes a Jeopardy ChampionSiri, Alexa and Google AssistantFei Fei Lee and ImageNetYann LeCun and Convolutional Neural Networks (CNNs) Ian Goodfellow and Genertive Adversarial Networks (GANs)AlphaGo Beats World's Best Go PlayerReference

 Marvin Lee Minsky was an American cognitive and computer scientist whois often referred to as one of the fathers of AI.
 He defined AI as “the science of making machines do things that would require intelligence if done by men”.